 As an employee of the University of Tennessee, Knoxville, you have the following benefits, among others, available to you:

 - Life insurance

 - Educational assistance and fee waiver

 - Disability insurance

 - Employee assistance program

-Review of applications will begin February 19, 2020, and will continue until the position is filled.
+Review of applications will begin immediately and continue until the position is filled.
 To apply for this position please click on the Apply button, complete the brief application process, and upload your resume and position-specific cover letter.
-Nominations for this position may be emailed to Quincy Martin III at firstname.lastname@example.org.
+Nominations for this position may be emailed to Quincy Martin III at email@example.com.
 Applicants needing reasonable accommodation to participate in the application process should contact Spelman Johnson at 413-529-2895.

 Visit the University of Tennessee, Knoxville website at www.utk.edu